 Managing a company that has thrived because it has been essentially unmanaged will always be a tricky task.
-When such a company is in the business of selling, well, as Katz puts it: Retail organizations are "peculiarly ruled by their statesof mind . . . dependent upon a mass 61an to make the system work."
-The problem for Sears' top executives was not just how to make the company obey, but how to make it believe.
+When such a company is in the business of selling, well, as Katz puts it: Retail organizations are "peculiarly ruled by their states of mind . . . dependent upon a mass plan to make the system work."
+The problem for Sears' top executives was not just how to make the new version of the company obey, but how to make it believe.

 The Big Store is a management tract of sorts, albeit an unconventional one.
 Phil Purcell, the "bright-button" management consultant who helped Telling devise the crushing of the old order, explained to Katz that structure is seldom the problem at struggling firms, that personality has a profound impact on policy, and that the real aim of management in many large organizations is to avoid responsibility for error.

-Indeed, most of the new guard at Sears departed from the standard texts on management.
-The brilliant Edward Brennan, who rescued the ailing retail operation and went on to replace Telling as chairman and CEO upon his retirement in 1986, is moved to profanity only once in the book, when asked his opinion of a then-popular management self-help book.
-"Jumpin' Joe" Mo-ran, a senior vice president, once dared commit to paper the truths that any experienced manager knows, such as, "Saying something won't necessarily make it so."
+Indeed, most of the new guard at Sears departed from the standard modelsof managers.
+The brilliant Edward Brennan, who rescued the ailing retail operation and went on to replace Telling as chairman and CEO uponthe latter's retirement in 1986, is moved to profanity only once in the book, when asked his opinion of a then-popular management self-help book.
+"Jumpin' Joe" Moran, a senior vice president, once dared commit to paper the truths that any experienced manager knows, such as, "Saying something won't necessarily make it so."
 (Moran, Katz concluded, was "so enamored of the metaphors of power that the practice of management appeared to [him] in Biblical panoramas.")

 The Big Store is not about management, however, and, in fact, is only incidentally about a company.
 Companies ultimately reflect the desires of the people who run them, desires that are made corporate in every sense of the word when acted out in the context of executive power.
 Katz's true subjects are what he describes as "the powerful passions that everywhere inhabit economic life."
 The characters of Katz's near-novel make up what one company outsider saw as a veritable museum of American types.
 Central to the story is Telling, not least because in its way his passion burned hottest.